TESTMECS/monkey-odin/readme.md

 let my_tan = tan(float(0));
 ```
 # now:
 - Breaking up the compiler into multiple functions.
 Adding in a compilation stack for better error handling.
-Removing the `@` operator for method calls and using `.method()`  instead.
+Removing the `@` operator for method calls and using `->method()`  instead.
 ```monkey
 #!/usr/bin/env monkey -- classes-refactored